-I was a School Librarian for 32 years and bred Highland Cattle for 7 of those years.
+I was a School Librarian for 32 years and bred Highland Cattle for seven of those years.

 I joined Sustainable Australia soon after it was formed.
 I consider that we need to have a presence in the Parliament if we are going to have any influence on the politicians and their decisions particularly in the areas of Immigration, Economy and the Environment.
 I have been on the Committee since it was formed.

 I have been on environmental group committees for about 5 years, as Secretary and Treasurer.
-I have organisational skills and believe I could be useful to the committee.
+I have organisational skills and believe I could contribute to the committee.